turingschool/curriculum/source/projects/contact_manager.markdown

 Open the `views/companies/index.html.erb` and...

-* change the `<table>` tag to `<div class='companies'>`
-* change the closing `table` tag to match the `div`
-* delete the whole row with the headings
-* The `for x in y` style of iteration is less preferred.
-Rewrite it with `companies.each do |company|`
-* Change the `tr` open and close tags to div tags with the class name `"company"`
-* Change the `td` surrounding the company name to an `h4`
-* Remove the `td` tags around the two partials
-* Turn the three `td` elements with the "Show", "Edit", and "Destroy" links into list items inside a `ul` with the class name `actions`
+* Turn the three `td` elements with the "Show", "Edit", and "Destroy" links into a single `td` where each link is a list item inside a `ul` with the class name `actions`
 * Add the id `"new_company"` to the link for the new company page

 Run your tests and everything should be green.
-We dramatically changed the markup, but our tests still run fine.
-Good integration tests aren't bound too closely to the HTML, they focus on content and functionality -- not tags.

 Now go through the *same process* for `views/people/index.html.erb` just using the word `person` instead of `company` where appropriate.
-Also combine the first name and last name into a single `h4`.
+Also combine the first name and last name into a single `td` for `name`.

-If everything is green then check it in.
+This last thing will break a test, so make sure you fix that before checking in.

 #### Company & Person Show